 In a planted tank, unhealthy plants are prime algae triggers.
 So the first step to any algae issue is to pay attention to plant growth parameters - Nutrients, CO2, flow and make sure that each plant is getting what it needs to have healthy growth.

 From an evolutionary point of view, attaching to a damaged plant that is not growing well maximizes survival potential for algae.
 A healthy growing plant will shade and crowd out the surrounding areas while a dying plant will not.
+Algae are finely attuned to bloom when plants are weak.

 Read more on the fine details here.